Welcome to the Worldwide Greathead family my One-Name Study - Person Page 112

 #2785, b.
 8 July 1917

-Relationship=7th great-grandson of Thomas Greathead.
+7th great-grandson of Thomas Greathead

 Appears on charts:

-Chart 2: Lifeboat and 1820 settlers Greathead families
+Chart 2 - Lifeboat and 1820 settlers Greathead families

 John Guy Greathead

 John Guy Greathead was born on 8 July 1917 in Bindura, Southern Rhodesia, South Africa.1,2,3 He was the son of James Henry Horatio Greathead and Helen Douglas Huntly.
 With Phyllis and Tim moving to Kenya, Ken already there.
-Helen sold up the boarding house and in late 1930 she, Eileen and the boys Guy and Godfrey left for Kenya.2 Eileen got a job in the Standard Bank, Godfrey and Guy finished their education at the Prince of Wales Secondary school in Nairobi.2 He married Violet Smith.2 He and Violet Greathead emigrated on 5 October 1951 from Southampton, Hampshire, England, to Dar Es Sallaam, Tanzania aboard Boschfontein.
-John, Violetand Robart gave their home address as 123 St Andrews Road, Felixstowe, Suffolk.4
+Helen sold up the boarding house and in late 1930 she, Eileen and the boys Guy and Godfrey left for Kenya.2 Eileen got a job in the Standard Bank, Godfrey and Guy finished their education at the Prince of Wales Secondary school in Nairobi.2 He married Violet Catherina Smith.2 John and Violet emigrated on 5 October 1951 from Southampton, Hampshire, England, to Dar Es Sallaam, Tanzania aboard Boschfontein.
+John, Violet and Robart gave their home address as 123 St Andrews Road, Felixstowe, Suffolk.4

 Sources of Information